phalcon/documentation/docs/dispatcher.md

 !!! warning "WARNING"

     `getControllerName()` returns the controller name exactly as it was defined - no case conversion is applied.
 When using string-based route definitions (e.g. `$router->add('/path', 'Page::action')`), the name returned will match the case used in the route string (`'Page'`).
-In Phalcon 4, this value was automatically uncamelized (e.g. `'HogeHoge'` became `'hoge_hoge'`).
-That conversion was removed in Phalcon 5.
 If your code (or Volt templates) compares `getControllerName()` against a lowercase or uncamelized value, you must update those comparisons to match the exact case used in your route definitions.

 ```php
 public function getDefaultNamespace(): string